qualcomm-yuanjiey/linux-sheepdog/README.md

 If you want to check your patches correction and apply them to build, you can use this configuration.

-* **patch_build_dir**: The absolute path where patches exist.
+* **patch_dir**: The absolute path where patches exist.
 If you don't need apply patch, just keep this option empty.

 📝sheepdog will checkout to its initial commit if failed.
 If success, sheepdog will keep patch commit in the work tree.
 If you want to test patches again you should reset the work tree by yourself.